-- F. Free flipping dismounts to the performing surface are only allowed in front flipping rotation: Clarification: back flipping dismounts must go to cradle. - 1.
-Allowed up to 1 front flipping and 0 twisting rotations. - 2.
+- 1. Allowed up to 1 front flipping and 0 twisting rotations. - 2.
 Must return to an original base. - 3.
 Must have a spotter. - 4.
 May not intentionally travel. - 5.
-Must originate from prep level or below (may not originate from 2 1⁄2 high pyramid). - G. Tension drops/rolls of any kind are not allowed. - H. When cradling single based stunts with multiple top persons, 2 catchers must catch each top person.
-Catchers and bases must be stationary prior to the initiation of the dismount. - I. Cradles from 1 arm stunt that involve a twist must have a spotter assisting the cradle with at least 1 hand-arm supporting the head and shoulder of the top person. - J. Dismounts may not pass over, under or through other stunts, pyramids or individuals. - K. Dismounts must return to original base(s). - Exception: Single based stunts with multiple top persons do not need to return to original base(s). - L. Dismounts may not intentionally travel. - M. Top persons in dismounts may not come in contact with each other while released from the bases.
+Must originate from prep level or below (may not originate from 2 1⁄2 high pyramids). - G. Tension drops/rolls of any kind are not allowed. - H. When cradling single based stunts with multiple top persons, 2 catchers must catch each top person.
+Catchers and bases must be stationary prior to the initiation of the dismount. - Cradles from 1 arm stunt that involve a twist must have a spotter assisting the cradle with at least 1 hand-arm supporting the head and shoulder of the top person. - J. Dismounts may not pass over, under or through other stunts, pyramids or individuals. - K. Dismounts must return to original base(s). - Exception: Single based stunts with multiple top persons do not need to return to original base(s). - L. Dismounts may not intentionally travel. - M. Top persons in dismounts may not come in contact with each other while released from the bases.